RinekoKottori/Avito_tasks_try_2/README.md

 `mvn clean test`

-# See results of tests in allure report
+# See results of tests in allure report in browser

 `mvn allure:serve`

+# Bug reports for 1 task

+Bug-reports_First_Task.md

+# Bug reports for 2 task

+BUGS.md